PlummersSoftwareLLC/Primes/PrimeREXX/solution_1/README.md

 # REXX solution by joss
 Sieve of Erastosthones for the REXX scripting language.
 Uses the Regina REXX interpreter to run the program /home/rexx/PrimeREXX.rex A Dockerfile has been supplied.
-It is based upon an Ubuntu container.
+It is based upon an Ubuntu:20.04 image.

 Regina REXX processes standard REXX.
 Standard REXX does not have classes/objects.
 There is a separate REXX interpreter: oorexx that does support classes.

-I set faithful=yes even though the solution does not use a class to run the sieve.
 ## Run instructions
 The supplied Dockerfile runs the default test: